Do you know what a motivational reward is? Does it sound like something you might like to try for your classroom management?

-Talk to your classroom teachers and let them know what you are doing and also that the kids might be coming back with tags to add to their collections.
+Talk to your classroom teachers and let them know what you are doing and also that the kids might be coming back with rewards to add to their collections.
 The teacher may have some ideas for other ways kids can earn these!

-If you are a regular classroom teacher and use STEM in your room, certainly grab a set of STEM tags and add these to the ones you give out.
+If you are a regular classroom teacher and use STEM in your room, certainly grab a set of STEM rewards and add these to the ones you give out.
 Use any of the ideas already given in this message!
 Watch for one particular attribute or let the kids get involved with it.

 It’s such a fun way to recognize those positive things kids do!